Buddhist Story: The Burden

 As Dev served them both dinner, Qosh continued, “Yes, I get angry.
 And you have a right to be angry too.
 It is only human to feel anger."

-“When I was a child, I heard a story of two Buddhist monks who were travelling through a flood ravaged plain.
+“When I was a child, I heard a story of two Buddhist monks who were traveling through a flood-ravaged plain.
 Buddhist monks have to lead a life of strict vows, one of which is of celibacy.
 In this order, they were not even allowed to touch a woman.”

 “When these two monks crossing the flooded plain came around a bend, they saw a lovely young girl stuck on the roof of a hut.
 Waters were still rising, as heavy rain poured around them.
 The girl was terrified by the increasing danger, yet afraid to enter the flood waters around her.”

 "Here girl," said the elder monk.
 “Hop on my back.
 I’ll take you across.”

 The younger monk was startled but kept quiet.